-Even without hidden pockets and anti-theft wallets there are other tips that may help to limit damage if you were to get robbed.
+Even without hidden pockets and anti-theft wallets, the following are tips that may help to limit loss of valuables if you were to be robbed

-Carry only what you need – If it’s safer to stash things at your guesthouse/hostel/ hotel than on you then do that.
-Sometimes it will be safer, other times it won’t.
-Again you have to evaluate the risk.
-This is where a portable travelsafe which you can lock down in your lodging accommodation may be just what you need.
-Also, if you do draw money out of an ATM, try to do it on the way back to your lodging as opposed to just before you go exploring for the day – you never know how many pairs of eyes may see you make the trip to the ATM.
+Carry only what you need – If it’s safer to stash things at your hostel or hotel than on you then do that.
+Use your judgment, sometimes it will be safer other times it won’t.
+If not, a portable travelsafe which you can lock down in your lodging accommodation may be just what you need to guard valuables.

-Split your valuables – If you do have to carry valuables on you while traveling store them in at least two places.
-Again, it works on the same principle as the fake wallet.
-If someone finds one half decent stash of money then they may think they’ve got what they came for.
+Divided up your valuables – If you do have to carry valuables on you while traveling then divide them up and store them in at least two places.
+It hedges your bet that if someone finds or gets some cash from one location on you they may think they’ve got it all and move on.

-Use pockets with fasteners – You’re more likely to lose valuables to stealthy opportunists such as pickpockets than you are to direct confrontation – so don’t make it easy for them.
-If you have pockets with zippers, buttons or Velcro, get into the habit of using those instead of open pockets – and get into the habit of re-securing them afterwards.
-When I get a new pair of pants for travel I want them to have good, secure pockets.
-I even try them out (sad, I know…).
-But the more involved they are to open, the more secure they will be!
-If you prefer, use wallets that attach to you clothing with a chain or to you like a small stealth expanding pocket sized to hold a phone and pa
+Use pockets that you can secure the opening closed – You’re more likely to lose valuables to stealthy opportunists such as pickpockets than you are to a robber, or hold up, – so don’t make it easy for the pickpockets.
+If you have pockets with zippers, buttons or Velcro, get into the habit of using those instead of open pockets – and get into the habit of re-securing them afterward.
+The more difficult the pockets are to open the more secure they will be!
+Better yet, use wallets designed to thwart thieves that attach to you clothing with a chain or travel money belts specifically designed to hold a phone and passport.

 The objective is to enjoy your trip with peace of mind and not focused on your valuables.
 Before you depart on your next adventure, do some research and see all the new styles of anti-theft wallets and bags to help you get that peace of mind.